Centre: Centre for Lifelong Learning

 FC : Foundation Course or Dialogues On Development: 2 CREDITS (30 hrs)

-Rationale: This course aims to orient the learners, who are from varied backgrounds - socially, culturally and professionally to contemporary key concepts of social development dialogues.
-This has been designed keeping in view the TISS vision for working for the promotion of sustainable, equitable and participatory development, social welfare and social justice through TISS' teaching programmes, research, and extension work.
+Rationale: This course aims to orient the learners, who are from diverse - social, cultural and prprofessional backgrounds, to contemporary key concepts of social development.
+The course has been designed keeping in view the TISS vision for working for the promotion of sustainable, equitable and participatory development, social welfare and social justice through TISS' teaching programmes, research, and extension work.

 Learner Objectives of the course: